JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Fixes.md

 fix sliding down ramp

-random.seed is not broken, map counter is broken
+random.seed is not broken, map counter is broken (might be fixed? test with the boys)

 lessen jump cooldown

 fix rocks on the left side white rock in ramp room Leaving lobbies and changing host on leave lobby(check using shift O)